Beefers/rem-my/README.md

 I code things - they're usually bad, but sometimes they're alright...

 ### About me
-I'm a student who *loves* to create ~~useless~~ projects, usually written in JavaScript, Batchfile, or even some sprinkles of CSS/SCSS.
+I'm a student who *loves* to create mediocre projects, usually written in JavaScript or TypeScript - but occasionally other languages.

 ### Stats